jlumpe/org-json/README.md

 [![Build Status](https://travis-ci.org/jlumpe/org-json.svg?branch=master)](https://travis-ci.org/jlumpe/org-json)

-This package is for encoding all or part of an Org mode file`s Abstract Syntax Tree (AST) into JSON format so that it can be read by other tools.
+This package is for encoding all or part of an Org mode file's Abstract Syntax Tree (AST) into JSON format so that it can be read by other tools.